-At this point I had been trying to make pie for a couple years and had a couple lessons in Mama’s kitchen.
-Maybe I’m slow, but after months of trying, it was still a crap shoot as to whether my pie would come out of the oven with perfect, flaky crust.
+At this point I had been trying to make pie for a while and had a couple lessons in Mama’s kitchen.
+Maybe I’m slow, but after 2 private lessons, I was still perfecting my pie-crafting skills.

 Then she went on, “I just pour the can of apple pie filling into the crust.”